Page last updated 17 Nov 2020

 For examples of how philosophers have managed to construct a huge edifice around the notion of ‘truth’ with reams of material based on the notion that mathematical truth is some sort of independently real ‘thing’, see the page Gödel and Machines, and also

-Deflationism and the Gödel Phenomena: Reply to Cieślińsk PDF,
+Deflationism and the Gödel Phenomena: Reply to Cieślińsk,

-Deflationism and the Gödel Phenomena: Reply to Ketland PDF,
+Deflationism and the Gödel Phenomena: Reply to Ketland,

 Does Gödel’s Incompleteness Theorem Prove That Truth Transcends Proof?